UA-DETRAC: A New Benchmark and Protocol for Multi-Object Detection and Tracking: Evaluation Protocol

 \subsection{Evaluation Protocol for Object Detection}

-{ \textbf{Evaluation metric.}} We use the {\em precision vs. recall} (PR) curve for object detection.
-The PR curve is generated by changing the threshold of an object detector to generate different precision and recall values.
-Per-frame detector evaluation is performed as in the KITTI-D benchmark~\cite{DBLP:conf/cvpr/GeigerLU12}, with the hit/miss threshold of the overlap between a detected bounding box and a ground truth bounding box set to $0.7$.
+{\flushleft \textbf{Evaluation metric.}} We generate the full {\em precision vs. recall} (PR) curve for each object detection algorithm.
+The PR curve is generated by varying the score threshold of an object detector to generate different precision and recall values.
+Per-frame detector evaluation is performed as in the KITTI-D benchmark \citep{DBLP:conf/cvpr/GeigerLU12}, where the hit/miss threshold of the overlap between a pair of detected and ground truth bounding boxes is set to $0.7$.

-{ \textbf{Detection ranking.}} The {\em average precision} (AP) score of the PR curve is used to indicate the performance, \ie, the larger AP score indicates the better performance of object detection algorithm.
-The performance of the evaluated detection algorithms are presented in Figure~\ref{fig:det-p-1}(a).
+{\flushleft \textbf{Ranking detection methods.}} The {\em average precision} (AP) score of the PR curve is used to rank the performance of a detector.
+We follow the strategy in the PASCAL VOC challenge \citep{DBLP:journals/ijcv/EveringhamEGWWZ15} to compute the AP score, \ie, calculate the average precisions at the fixed $11$ recall values from $0$ to $1$: $\{0, 0.1, 0.2, \cdots, 0.9, 1.0\}$.